Saturday, May 29, 2021

 How to come up with rumors?

 As Justin Alexander he observes for his hexcrawl, and Delta in his discussion of rumors, your exsisting adventure is a great source of rumors.
-You can roll some dice to see
+You can roll some dice or just decide

-• if the rumor is about the adventure background/history, world, region, town, a dungeon or keep (allocate ranges on your die to each)
+• is the rumor about the adventure background/history, world, region, town, a dungeon or keep (allocate ranges on your die to each)

-• if these places have key numbers like hex numbering levels and room numbers, about which of them something may be learned.
-If the roll is out of range of the keys, maybe it is a more general piece of information about factions or history.
+• if your locations places have key numbers like hex numbering levels and room numbers, you can roll about which of them something may be learned.
+If the roll is out of range of the keys, maybe it is a more general piece of information about factions or history

-• if it is true or false.
+• is it true or false.
 For example, roll d6: 1-3 true, 4-5 half-true, or 6 false.
 Use different numbers if you like.

 Then, dress up the detail rumor on the spot based on the factoid you got, add-lib details, be vague or explicit, provide more detail or less, describe it as hearsay or experienced fact.
 I think vague or mysterious descriptions hinting at things are more interesting than flat out facts.